GrossfieldLab/loos/INSTALL.md

 Finally, if you prefer you can download and build the key dependencies for yourself, although we can't really help much in that case.

 To use LOOS, your environment first be set up.
+If you're installing into a conda environment, you don't have to do anything.
+Otherwise, you'll need to set up your environment by sourcing the appropriate setup file.
 For bash or other Bourne-like shells, run
 ```
   source /path/to/loos/setup.sh
 ```